faithruth/kanzu-support-desk/README.md

 4. Activate the plugin in the Plugin dashboard

 ## After activation
-You'll be redirected to **Kanzu Support Desk > Dashboard**.
-This'll display your performance statistics when you receive new tickets.
-Navigate to **Kanzu Support Desk > Settings** to change your settings.
-Add shortcode **[ksd_support_form]** anywhere you want the support form to be displayed to your customers.
+You'll get an intro message and walk through an quick tour of the plugin.
+Two pages will be created automatically on activation:
+1. My Tickets       - It shows a customer's tickets after they log in
+2. Submit Ticket    - Allows customers to submit tickets

+Ticket submission can also be done using the Support form hidden in the bottom left corner of your site.
+There's also a support form Widget should you require it.
+Optionally, you could get our [Mail add-on](kanzucode.com/downloads/kanzu-support-desk-mail) to allow your customers create tickets by emailing your support email address.

-To add CAPTCHA to the form, go [here](https://www.google.com/recaptcha/admin), get Google reCAPTCHA keys and then add them to your KSD settings
+To add CAPTCHA to your support form, go [here](https://www.google.com/recaptcha/admin), get Google reCAPTCHA keys and then add them to your KSD settings

 Please check out [our documentation here](https://kanzucode.com/documentation/wordpress-customer-service-plugin-ksd-getting-started/) for a more detailed walk-through should you need it